D.C. Lottery: Numbers draw games

-DC 2

-DC 2 is a two-digit game, drawn twice daily.

 DC 3

 DC 3 is a three-digit game drawn three times daily.

 DC 4

 DC 4 is a four-digit game drawn three times daily.

 DC 5

-DC 5 is a five-digit game drawn twice daily in the style of DC 2, DC 3, and DC 4, with straight and box wagers.
+DC 5 is a five-digit game drawn twice daily, with straight and box wagers.
 It is played in the same manner as Pennsylvania's Pick 5, and Ohio's Pick 5.

 Monitor draw games

 Race2Riches

 Race2Riches is a horse betting type game, drawings are every four minutes, from 6 a.m. to 2 a.m. daily.
 Participants bet which horse will place 1st, 2nd, and 3rd.